-Applicants are required to submit fifteen (10) hard copies of the application and one electronic copy (ex: flash drive).
+Applicants are required to submit three (3) hard copies of the application and one electronic copy (ex: flash drive).
 The application must be in a three-ring binder, tabbed by section and all pages numbered consecutively.
-Charter applicants are required to submit a “letter of intent” to the Charter School Office no later than June 2, 2017.
+Charter applicants are required to submit a “letter of intent” to the Charter School Office no later than 4 weeks prior to submitting a new charter school application.
 For more information and a sample letter of intent, visit our “Charter School Application Process” page.

 The Charter School Office is available to meet with applicants to review the Florida charter application process and guidelines for completing an application.
 To schedule a meeting, please contact Jeff Yungmann, Charter School Office at (813) 794 – 2408 or firstname.lastname@example.org